code-423n4/2023-07-arcade-findings/data/kaveyjoe-G.md

 8 .
 TARGET :https://github.com/code-423n4/2023-07-arcade/blob/main/contracts/token/ArcadeAirdrop.sol

-Remove unnecessary error checks in the constructor: The _governance address must be a non-zero address, but the constructor does not require a separate error check for this as it's already checked in the constructor of Authorizable (the base contract) through the onlyOwner modifier.
+- Remove unnecessary error checks in the constructor: The _governance address must be a non-zero address, but the constructor does not require a separate error check for this as it's already checked in the constructor of Authorizable (the base contract) through the onlyOwner modifier.

-Replace the if checks with require: Using require statements is more idiomatic and clearer when checking conditions that should not be true.
+- Replace the if checks with require: Using require statements is more idiomatic and clearer when checking conditions that should not be true.
 The contract will revert with a clear error message if the condition is not met.

-Remove redundant comment annotations: Some of the comments are straightforward and do not require additional explanations.
+- Remove redundant comment annotations: Some of the comments are straightforward and do not require additional explanations.

-Reordere modifiers and arguments for require statements: Placed the condition that is most likely to fail first in the require statements.
+- Reorderer modifiers and arguments for require statements: Placed the condition that is most likely to fail first in the require statements.
 This can save gas in some cases since the contract will stop execution as soon as a require statement fails.

 Here's an optimized version of the ArcadeAirdrop contract with some gas-saving improvement: